KestronProgramming/Stewbot/DB.md

 Check for any execute's that need guildId to be "0" as a string...

+Test deleting original message to delete emojiboard

+Check guild.users and guildStore.users to make sure we're not reading them wrong

+Test filtering on deletion

 # Async
 make checkPersistentDeletion async -> might not be needed